 (3) The food assistance certification period has not expired.

 (F) If the need for reinstatement is discovered by the local agency, the local agency shall authorize reinstatement within one work day of the date of discovery.
 If the need for reinstatement is discovered by the bureau of state hearings, the bureau shall immediately order the responsible agency to reinstate benefits.
 All reinstatement orders shall be in writing.
 The agency shall respond to reinstatement orders by authorizing benefits within one work day of receipt of the order.
 Benefits so reinstated shall continue until the state hearing decision is rendered unless one of the conditions in paragraph (A) of this rule is met.

-(1) When a hearing request involving a medicaid managed care plan's proposed reduction, suspension, or termination of a managed care plan authorized service is received by the state or local agency within the prior notice period, the managed care plan shall be responsible for assuring that assistance is continued at or reinstated to the previous level until the services that were authorized by the managed care plan are received or until the state hearing decision is issued, whichever date comes first.
+(1) When a hearing request involves an adverse benefit determination appeal resolution within the prior notice period, as described in rules 5160-26-08.4 or 5160-58- 08.4 of the Administrative Code , the MCP or MCOP shall be responsible for ensuring benefits are continued at or reinstated to the previous level until the services that were authorized by the MCP or MCOP are received or until the state hearing decision is issued, whichever date comes first.